rtmrtmrtmrtm/weakmon/README.md

 You'll need to ensure your computer's clock is correct, perhaps with ntp.

-This code includes receive software for wwvb's new phase-shift modulation, and for APRS.
+This code gratuitously includes receive software for wwvb's new phase-shift modulation, and for APRS.

+Robert Morris, AB1HL